Looking for Youth Vision Eye Care ?

 Why Are Wisdom Teeth Removed?

-Wisdom tooth removal is a common dental procedure.
-Wisdom teeth are the third molars in the back of your mouth and are the last adult teeth that typically erupt (or come in) during your late teenage years or early adulthood.
+Wisdom teeth are the third molars in the back of your mouth.
+They are the last adult teeth to come in and typically erupt during your late teenage years or early adulthood.

 These teeth often become impacted, meaning they grow at an angle or get stuck behind your other teeth.
-When wisdom teeth become impacted, they can crowd or damage your nearby teeth, cause swelling, bad breath, and a host of other future problems.
+Impacted wisdom teeth can crowd or damage your nearby teeth, and cause swelling, bad breath, and a host of other problems.

-• Infection: When wisdom teeth become impacted or partially erupt, it’s easy for bacteria to get trapped around the tooth, which can cause gum disease to develop.
+• Infection: When wisdom teeth become impacted or partially erupt, they trap bacteria around the tooth.
+The bacteria can cause tooth decay and gum disease.

 • Cysts: If wisdom teeth are left, fluid-filled sacs can form around them.
-Over time, these sacs can damage the adjacent teeth’ roots and even the jaw bone.
+Over time, these sacs can damage the adjacent teeth’ roots and jaw bone.

-• Tooth Decay: It’s difficult to clean wisdom teeth that are partially erupted, which means they’re more likely to develop cavities and harm nearby healthy teeth.
+• Tooth decay: It’s difficult to clean wisdom teeth that are partially erupted.
+Because of this, they are more likely to develop cavities and harm nearby healthy teeth.

 Why Remove Them During Teen Years?

-The teen years are the best time to remove wisdom teeth because the roots are not fully embedded in your jawbone, making the removal process simpler and more manageable.
-Additionally, teenagers typically heal faster than adults, so they experience less discomfort and swelling following removal.
-The age when most teens have their wisdom teeth removed is usually between 16-19 years old.
+The teen years are the best time to remove wisdom teeth because the roots are not fully embedded in your jawbone.
+Removal and recovery are easier when they are removed at this time.
+Teenagers typically heal faster than adults, so they experience less discomfort and swelling following removal.
+Teens usually have their wisdom teeth removed between 16 and 19 years old.

 Consultation

-Your wisdom teeth removal journey will begin with a consultation with your dentist or oral surgeon.
-During this appointment, your dentist will evaluate the position of your teeth and determine if they need to be removed.
-They will also discuss any risks or complications associated with the oral surgery and your sedation options.
-X-rays will also be taken at this appointment to further evaluate the best course of action for you.
+At your initial consultation, your dentist will take X-rays to check the position of your teeth and determine if they need to be removed.
+They will also discuss any risks or complications associated with the surgery and your sedation options.

 Sedation Methods